tarquin-the-brave/blog/content/posts/re-learning-haskell.md

 *Main Lib Control.Monad>
 ```

-Looking at our `foldFunction` above, it's actually a reimplementation of `>>=` from
+Looking at our `foldFunction` above, it's actually a reimplementation of `>>=`
-the [implementation of the Monad typeclass for Maybe][maybe-monad].
+from the [implementation of the Monad typeclass for Maybe][maybe-monad].

-It's interesting that `foldM` was able to do this "early exit" for `foldM` and
+It's interesting that `foldM` was able to do this "early exit" but `foldl`
-`foldl` wasn't.
-I'll have to look at the source code and see if I can work out
+wasn't.
+I'll have to look at the source code and see if I can work out why.
-why.

-Having a fold that can bail is a powerful pattern when combined with infinite lists.
+Having a fold that can bail is a powerful pattern when combined with infinite
+lists.
 I'll remember this one.

 ## Trees